 The apps we talk about here fall into one of these two categories.

 |Credit Karma||Credit Sesame||Mint|

 |Upgrade costs||No upgrades||$9.95 - $15.95 mo||$16.99 per month|

 When it comes to the most features and greater functionality for the free product, Credit Karma is the winner.

 However, the fact that they are completely supported by ad revenue may turn out to be a hassle over time, especially if internal pressures to increase revenue start to generate a lot of spam.
 But so far so good, I've been a member for about a month and my inbox is still clean.

-I would consider BillGuard to be more of a supplement to the other two apps.
-It is especially valuable if you have several cards that you use in a variety of locations and don't want to spend a bunch of time looking over monthly statements.
+I would consider Mint to be more of a supplement to the other two apps.
+It is especially valuable if you have several cards and accounts, and don't want to spend a bunch of time looking over monthly statements.